Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-However, the physical quantities that can be extracted from off-shell amplitudes like the renormalized masses and the S-matrix elements must be independent of the choice of section of $\pcab$ \cite{Sen:2014pia}.
-This is true only if we impose a condition on the choice of this section, known as {\it gluing-compatibility} \cite{Pius:2014iaa, Pius1}.
+\newl On the other hand, physical quantities that can be extracted from off-shell amplitudes like the renormalized masses and the S-matrix elements must be independent of the choice of a section of $\pcab$ \cite{Sen201408}.
+This is true only if we impose a condition on the choice, known as the {\it gluing-compatibility} \cite{PiusRudraSen201311,PiusRudraSen201401}.
 To describe this condition, consider two Riemann surfaces $\mathcal{R}_1$ and $\mathcal{R}_2$. $\mathcal{R}_1$ is a genus-$g_1$ surface with $n_1$ punctures and $\mathcal{R}_2$ is a genus $g_2$ surface with $n_2$ punctures.
-Denote the collection of pairs of pants in the pair-of-pants decomposition of $\mathcal{R}_1$ by $\{P^{(1)}_k\}$ and the discs around punctures by $D_1^{(1)},\cdots,D_{n_1}^{(1)}$.
-Similarly denote the collection of pairs of pants in the pair-of-pants $\mathcal{R}_2$ by $\{P^{(2)}_k\}$ and the discs around punctures by $D_1^{(2)},\cdots,D_{n_2}^{(2)}$.
-We can glue discs $D_i^{(1)}$ and $D_j^{(2)}$ using the plumbing-fixture relation:
+Denote the collection of pairs of pants in a pair-of-pants decomposition of $\mathcal{R}_1$ by $\{P^{(1)}_k\}$ and the discs around punctures by $D_1^{(1)},\ldots,D_{n_1}^{(1)}$.
+Similarly denote the collection of pairs of pants in a pairs-of-pants decomposition of $\mathcal{R}_2$ by $\{P^{(2)}_k\}$ and the discs around punctures by $D_1^{(2)},\ldots,D_{n_2}^{(2)}$.
+We can glue discs $D_i^{(1)}$ and $D_j^{(2)}$ using the gluing relation: